5/14/2025

 speaker

-Lance Alspach
+Lance Allspot

 Chairman and Chief Executive Officer

-Thank you Stephen.
-Good afternoon everyone.
+Thank you, Stephen.
+Good afternoon, everyone.
 Welcome to our first quarter conference call.
-On behalf of Biorestorative, I'd like to thank you for your interest in our company and for those of you who are shareholders, as always we appreciate your support.
-As you can see from the press release we issued just a short time ago, we have continued to execute well across all areas of our business since the start of 2025 and we have a lot of exciting things to look forward to as we move throughout the year.
+On behalf of BioRestorative, I'd like to thank you for your interest in our company.
+And for those of you who are shareholders, as always, we appreciate your support.
+As you can see from the press release we issued just a short time ago, We have continued to execute well across all areas of our business since the start of 2025.
+And we have a lot of exciting things to look forward to as we move throughout the year.
 With that said, I'm going to ask Rob to provide a brief overview of our first quarter financial results.

 speaker